 A Product Owner is a role defined in Scrum.
 Scrum is a framework for complex product development (*).
 The Product Owner is responsible for maximizing the value of the product resulting from the work performed the Development Team.
 The role exists in Scrum to have 1 person with a clear accountability of WHAT product or service will be built.
-The Product Owner role is also used as a title outside Scrum, in other frameworks, but if you want to understand the definition of the role and responsibilities of a Product Owner, you need to start to look and to understand it in the scope of a Scrum Team.
+The Product Owner role is also used as a title outside Scrum, in other frameworks, but if you want to understand the definition of the Product Owner responsibilities and roles, you need to start to look and to understand it in the scope of a Scrum Team.

 (*) (“product”, to be defined in context, this is a generic term for the product or service being developed for the end-users)

 (*) (“development”, also to be defined in context, this is a generic term for all activities needed to create and deliver value to the end-users)